Departure Festival: History

 The event is an annual four-day music and media conference that began in 1981.
 It is one of Canada's largest and most influential conferences, drawing top industry professionals from around the world.
 The event is designed to stimulate the exchange of market intelligence, increase dialogue, and provide networking opportunities.

 The conference includes a variety of activities, such as conferences, award shows, and one of Canada's biggest "New Music" festivals.
 The festival features performances by emerging and established artists at venues ranging from bars and halls, to clothing stores and cafés.

 It draws in significant numbers of A&R representatives.
 Emerging new bands use the festival as an opportunity to be spotted by these representatives.

 In January 2017, Jim Beam along with Canadian Music Week Canada launched the "Jim Beam Make History Talent Search", a talent search program designed to discover the next big Canadian music star.

-Canadian Music Week has become an important platform for the Canadian music industry consistently bringing together more than 3,000 music industry professionals for the week's events.
-It is the single, longest running multi-day Canadian music and media event that helps to increase the visibility of emerging artists and encourage collaboration among industry professionals.
+Canadian Music Week has become a platform for the Canadian music industry, consistently bringing together more than 3,000 music industry professionals for the week's events.
+It is the longest running multi-day Canadian music and media event that helps to increase the visibility of emerging artists and encourage collaboration among industry professionals.

 In June 2024 festival founder Neill Dixon announced his retirement and the sale of Canadian Music Week to a partnership led by Randy Lennox, former CEO of Universal Music Canada.
 The partnership is between Lennox's Canadian production house LOFT Entertainment and US-based sports & real estate company Oak View Group.